UNITED STATES JU-JITSU ® FEDERATION (USJJF)

 Certified Sayoc Kali Level II Instructor taught by founder Tuhon Chris Sayoc

-Kajukenbo – Black Belt Third Degree, Promoted by Sifu Bill Schettino and Sijo Adriano Emperado (one of the founders of Kajukenbo).
+Kajukenbo – Black Belt Promoted by Sifu Bill Schettino and Sijo Adriano Emperado (one of the founders of Kajukenbo).

 Goshin Jujitsu – Black Belt Fifth Degree, Promoted & taught by Master Yoichiro Matsumura.